-Burden of disease measures the impact of different diseases or injuries on a population.
+Burden of disease measures the impact of different diseases or injuries on a population, including both physical and mental ill health and substance use disorders.
 It combines the years of healthy life lost due to living with ill-health (non-fatal burden) with the years of life lost due to dying prematurely (fatal burden) to give a total burden reported using the disability-adjusted life years (DALYs) measure.
-The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021) indicated that the Pilbara region had the same rate of fatal burden, but a 1.4 times higher rate of non-fatal burden compared to the metropolitan regions.
+The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021) indicated that the Pilbara region had the same rate of fatal burden, but a 1.4 times higher rate of nonfatal burden compared to the metropolitan regions.
 Overall, injury was the leading cause of burden, representing 17% of the total burden in the region.
 Chronic disease also accounted for a substantial proportion of the burden of disease.
 The Pilbara had the highest burden from gastrointestinal diseases in the state, accounting for 4.7% of the total burden in the region.
-Coronary heart disease and back pain/problems were among the leading five causes of burden for males and females, while asthma was the fifth leading cause for females.
+Coronary heart disease and back pain/ problems were among the leading five causes of burden for males and females, while asthma was the fifth leading cause for females.
 For people aged 65 years and over in the Pilbara, severe tooth loss was the third leading cause of burden, accounting for 5.4% of total burden for this age group in the region.